ThomasBurleson/angularjs-Quizzler/README.md

 But such a challenge has HUGE benefits in that it (1) allows a *review team* myriad opportunities to perform a full-suite assessment of the *developer* candidate and (2) it also removes much of the `time` factor from the challenge.
 Candidates can use their own tools, own resources, and invest significantly more time into the project than would otherwise be available in a single screensharing session such as **Google Hangout**.

-Upon completion [or partial completion] of the challenge, the review team's assessment will consider factors such as:

-* motivation, attitude, and competence
-* skill levels, best practices, coding style, clarity-of-code
-* architecture solutions, component implementation, and DRY-ness
-* solution usability and user testing features
-* and more…

 ---

 ### The `Quizzler` Challenge